 4) Take a Squeegee Breathe: Have you ever used a squeegee on a car or kitchen window?
 In a sweeping motion, you can wipe a window clean in one stroke, leaving a shiny and clear pane of glass in its place.
 Use this imagery when you need to let go of stress, worry, or irritation.
 Take a deep breath.
 Focus on the top of your head.
 As you exhale, imagine the stress escaping along with your breath.
 Visualize the squeegee going all the way from your head down to your toes.
 Repeat 3 times.

 5) Make origami.
 According to research, origami is a good distraction and it has been shown to stimulate the frontal cortex—the part of the brain that makes decisions, including food decisions.
 This activity also fun to do with your kids.
 Slip your origami pieces into a holiday card or hide a fun message in the folds.

-8) Mind Makeover.
-Getting a different perspective on a stressful situation can sometimes help.
-Try the 5 meditation.
-Close your eyes and imagine how much on a scale from 1-10 how this stressful event will feel in 5 minutes, 5 days, 5 years, 5 decades.
-Notice how this shift in perspective can remind you not to sweat the small stuff—soon you won’t give them a second thought.
+8) Do a Mind Makeover to get a different perspective on a stressful situation.
+In the “5 meditation” you close your eyes and imagine how stressful on a scale from 1-10 this event will feel in 5 minutes, 5 days, 5 years, 5 decades.
+This shift in perspective can remind you not to sweat the small stuff and avoid dwelling on the negative.

 9) When you feel life is spinning out of control it’s helpful to do a grounding technique.
-Place your elbows on the table.
-Rub your hands together quickly until you feel the warmth.
+Place your elbows on the table and rub your hands together quickly until you feel the warmth.
 Place your palms over your eyes to transfer the heat for a soothing moment.
-Or, put yourself in the Child’s yoga pose—sitting with your legs tucked under you.
+Or, put yourself in the Child’s yoga pose – sitting with your legs tucked under you.
 Then, place your forehead on the ground or a pillow to “ground” your emotions.